25 December 2025

 | Multi-outlet support | Limited | ✅ |

-| Works during peak order hours | Unreliable | Reliable |
+| Reliable during peak hours | ❌ | ✅ |

 Basic POS systems may work initially, but as order volume increases, delivery-focused operations benefit from more integrated systems.

-Cloud kitchen POS software works well for:
+Cloud kitchen POS software is ideal for:

 If most of your revenue comes from delivery orders, a POS built for this workflow becomes essential.